 How do I know if my tree needs replacing?

 If you have a question about the health of a tree in your parking strip, shared space, or on City owned property, email the City Arborist at [email protected].
 While the City’s contracted Arborist is not permitted to take any action on your property trees themselves, they may be able to help identify a concern and refer you to a reputable resource for more information.
 The City always recommends property owners consult with a professional arborist before removing a tree or taking other drastic action.

 Which tree should I choose to replace my street tree?

 The City has a comprehensive list of approved street trees.
-Property owners MUST select a tree from this list.
-City approved tree list which is based on the width of the landscaping strip in adjacent to your home.
-These approved tree types are as follows:
+To make selection a bit easier for you this list has been broken down based on the minimum width of planter strip which will accommodate the specific tree type.
+These lists are as follows:

-Please note that if your are planning to move a tree with a trunk diameter greater than 6 inches, you are required to obtain a permit before doing any work.
+REMOVAL OF LARGE TREES: Please note that if your are planning to remove a tree with a trunk diameter greater than 6 inches, you are required to obtain a permit before doing any work.
 Please refer to the City’s tree cutting ordinance and/or the Happy Valley Municipal Code 16.42.040 Street trees and planter strips. (qcode.us) for more information.